Toluna-IP/s2sClientRedirectGuide/general/index.md

 - Enhanced data integrity by reducing fraudulent Survey Completions and improving Respondent Quality
 - A **one-time** implementation process for *long-term efficiency*

+* TOC
+{:toc}

 ---

 ## RESTful API for Member-Survey Status Notification

 Toluna offers a RESTful API that allows clients to communicate the status of a Member-Survey upon its completion.
 This integration ensures accurate tracking and reporting of Survey outcomes.
+Learn more [here.](/general/memberSurveyStatus.html)

+## Member Start Validation

+Clients may confirm if a particular Invite URL has been used by a member, while also retrieving the GID value of that Member's Response.
+Learn more [here.](/general/memberStartValidation.html)

-### Redirect URL
+## Redirect URL

-In addition to the API call, Members must be redirected back to Toluna using a specified URL.
-This redirection should occur simultaneously with the API call.
+In addition to the API call, the Client should also redirect the member to the appropriate endpage as described [here](/s2sClientRedirectGuide/general/redirectingMember.html).